eunchangchoi/eunchangchoi.github.io/index.md

    Global Governance of Intellectual Property; Global Vaccine Access and the Patent System <br>
    Political Origins of Health Inequities; The Politics of Poverty and Globalization <br>
    Ethics of AI, Governing AI, Accountability for Algorithms; AI for Good & Sustainable Development <br>
-   Technology Policy for Public Purpose; Mass Collaboration<br> Open Data, Data Sharing, Data Commons, Generative AI & Copyright Law <br> The Economic History of Intellectual Property and  Innovation <br>
+   Technology Policy for Public Purpose; The Power of Platforms; Mass Collaboration <br> Open Data, Data Sharing, Data Commons, Generative AI & Copyright Law <br> The Economic History of Intellectual Property and  Innovation <br>
   <br>